B-Mags/Creative-Writing/Creative Writing Samples.md

 ### Here are some samples of my creative writing, organized by style/devices.
+Scroll through, or quick on one of the quick links below.

 → [1.
 Direct Address](https://github.com/B-Mags/Creative-Writing/blob/main/Creative%20Writing%20Samples.md#direct-address) <br>

 # Direct-Address